-The power grid is modelled in a simplified way to represent only the high voltage transmission grid structure of the current power grid.
+The power grid is modelled in a simplified way so that it represents the high voltage transmission grid structure of the current power grid.
 The medium and low voltage distribution grids are not modelled.
-For simplification, every sub-region has a load centre, which is interconnected with the load centre of neighbouring sub-regions.
+For simplification, every subregion has a load centre, which is interconnected with the load centre of neighbouring subregions.
 Grid losses are modelled by taking the distance between load centres and type of line or cable into account, which were obtained from [52].
 One default assumption of LUT-ESTM is that 70% of all power transmission happens via underground cables and 30% via overhead power lines.

-3.4 Scenario variations
+Scenario variations

 For this report, simulations for four different scenarios have been conducted.
 The idea behind scenario variations is to demonstrate how certain constraints can affect the overall energy system structure and costs.
-Three scenarios aim for the deployment of 100% RE in 2050 while one scenario adopts the UK government's present strategy to reach net zero GHG emissions in 2050 using significant amounts of nuclear power and fossil CCS technologies.

-The Best Policy Scenario (BPS) aspires to achieve an energy transition to 100% RE in the best of circumstances, without unnecessary delays and without counterproductive government actions (except for land area constraints for onshore technologies, as this is perceived as a societal consensus).
+Three scenarios aim for the deployment of 100% RE in 2050 while one scenario adopts the governmental strategies of the UK government to reach zero GHG emissions in 2050 using significant amounts of nuclear power and fossil CCS technologies.
+The Best Policy Scenario (BPS) aspires to achieve an energy transition to 100% RE in the best of circumstances, without unnecessary delays and without counterproductive governmental actions (except for land area constraints for onshore technologies, as this is perceived as a societal consensus).

-The Inter Annual Scenario (IAS) investigates the effect of maximum energy security in a 100% RE system.
-In this scenario inter-annual wind variations are tackled with additional inter-annual gas storage (hydrogen, methane) and extra wind power capacities and internal combustion generators, to re-convert stored fuel into electricity.
+The IAS scenario investigates the effect of maximum energy security in a 100% RE system.
+In this scenario inter-annual wind variabilities are tackled with additional interannual gas storage (hydrogen, methane) and extra wind power capacities and internal combustion generators, to reconvert stored fuel into electricity.

-The Best Policy Scenario Plus (BPS+) investigates the effect of reduced area limitations for onshore renewable generation technologies, such as solar PV and onshore wind, as well as a lower offshore wind forcing and higher levels of e-fuels imports.
+The BPSplus scenario investigates the effect of less area limitations for onshore renewable generation technologies, such as solar PV and onshore wind, as well as a lower offshore wind forcing and higher levels of e-fuels imports.
 The scenarios are summarised in Table 2.